soft-matter/trackpy/polydisperse.md

   particle is dropped only if its centre lies *inside* a large particle's body — an unresolvable overlap.
 That residual is inherent; the catastrophic version (below) is fixed.
-- **Dense mixed-size fields — the collapse was a dedup bug, now largely fixed.**
-  At a wide range and medium/high density the `diameter=max` baseline loses most particles (its separation of ~`max+1` merges them).
-Poly *used* to collapse too (recall < 0.2), and this was **twice misdiagnosed**: (1) as boxcar over-subtraction — a white top-hat background was tried and did *not* recover it (and is noise-fragile), then reverted; (2) as the global `percentile` gate — a noise-referenced threshold was tried and *also* did not recover it, then reverted.
-  Stage-by-stage tracing found the real cause: small particles were **detected fine, then deleted by `where_close_variable`**, which keyed on the large particle's `diameter + 1` separation.
-Fixing the dedup to key on **radius** (Stage E) lifts x10/medium recall from ~0.17 to ~0.31 and makes **poly ≥ baseline in every grid cell**.
-The remaining shortfall at x10 medium/high is **refine mislocalisation** — small particles' centres are pulled toward large neighbours by the size-matched window and miss the 1.5 px scoring tolerance — addressed by the *decoupled refinement windows* future item, not by detection or dedup.
-- **Isolated-particle position accuracy.** For well-separated particles on a clean background a large window is optimal (least pixel-locking); poly's size-matched windows lock slightly more, so its sub-pixel position is marginally worse than the `diameter=max` baseline there (worst at high noise).
-SPIFF narrows the gap; the full fix is *decoupled refinement windows* (see Future work).
+- **Isolated-particle position accuracy (minor).** For well-separated particles on a clean background a large window is optimal (least pixel-locking); poly's size-matched windows lock slightly more, so its sub-pixel position is marginally worse than the `diameter=max` baseline there (worst at high noise).
+SPIFF narrows the gap.
+Recall is unaffected (perfect); this is a small position-precision gap only.

+**Resolved (kept for history):** the dense mixed-size *collapse* (poly recall < 0.2 at wide range + high density) is **fixed**.
+It was misdiagnosed three times before tracing pinned it down: (1) boxcar over-subtraction — a white top-hat background did not recover it and is noise-fragile (reverted); (2) the global `percentile` gate — a noise-referenced threshold did not recover it (reverted); (3) the Stage E dedup keying on `diameter+1` — fixed to key on radius, which helped but left recall ~0.31.
+The true root was **bootstrap size mis-assignment**: an `r_max` *moment* window engulfs neighbours in a crowd, so small particles measured a huge Rg and were assigned the max diameter.
+Replacing the moment bootstrap with the **curve-of-growth** sizing (Stage C) — which reads each feature's own extent — restored **recall and precision to 1.00 across the whole grid**.

 ### Future work

-- **Decoupled refinement windows.** Refine *position* in the largest window that does not collide with a neighbour (≈ `max_diameter` when isolated → baseline-level low pixel-locking; shrunk only when a neighbour is close → no contamination), while measuring *size / mass / ecc* in the current size-matched window.
-This makes poly ≥ baseline on **position** everywhere (it already is on **recall**), removing the isolated-particle gap above.
-Needs a per-feature nearest-neighbour distance and either a two-pass refine or a refine that uses one radius for the centroid and another for the moments.
-Estimated cost: refine rises toward the `diameter=max` baseline in sparse fields (surrenders poly's current ~40% refine speedup), ≈ unchanged in dense fields; plus a cheap extra characterization pass.
+- **Neighbour-limited windows for isolated-particle position.** The one remaining gap above is the isolated-particle pixel-locking difference.
+Refining the *centroid* in a larger (neighbour-limited) window would tie the baseline there while keeping the size-matched window for characterization.
+Minor; SPIFF already narrows it, and recall is perfect — revisit only if sub-pixel precision on isolated particles matters.
-- **Local / size-aware brightness threshold** — a *minor* improvement, no longer the fix for the dense collapse (that was the dedup bug, now fixed).
-The global `percentile` gate can still slightly clip faint particles: a noise-referenced threshold was prototyped and gave only marginal grid gains (a few cells to full recall, no regressions) before being reverted for cleanliness.
-Revisit only if the faint-clipping matters.
-(A white top-hat background was also tried and rejected — noise-fragile, and it addressed neither the collapse nor the clipping.)
+- **Size-aware brightness threshold** — a *minor* improvement (the global `percentile` gate can slightly clip faint particles).
+A noise-referenced threshold was prototyped and gave only marginal grid gains before being reverted.
+(A white top-hat background was also tried and rejected — noise-fragile.)
 - **Size-stratified `topn`** (top-N per `diameter` class) so "N brightest" stops meaning "N largest".